-In the papers [2], [4] and [5] (joint works with Li, Sagawa and Sunagawa), we have made some contributions to this issue. (iii) It has been shown that the $L^2$ -norm of solutions for a class of derivative nonlinear Schrödinger equations under weakly dissipative structure decays at time infinity ([5]). (iv) We have constructed an example of a two-component system of the nonlinear Schrödinger equations with weakly dissipative structure whose solutions behave like non-trivial free solutions at time infinity.
+In the papers [2], [4], [5] and [6] (joint works with Li, Sagawa and Sunagawa), we have made some contributions to this issue.

+- (iii) We have given the upper and lower bounds for L^2 -norm of solutions for a class of derivative nonlinear Schrödinger equations.
+As a consequence, it has been shown that the L^2 -norm of the solutions to the derivative nonlinear Schrödinger equations under weakly dissipative structure decay at time infinity and the decay rate provided the above is optimal ([5], [6]). - (iv) We have constructed an example of a two-component system of the nonlinear Schrödinger equations with weakly dissipative structure whose solutions behave like non-trivial free solutions at time infinity.
 An important feature here is that the scattering states have a crucial restriction which never occurs if the nonlinearity were of the short-range one ([2], [4]).